ByteLogicLabs/Table-Relay/README.md

 Table Relay is currently in **development mode**, and you should treat it accordingly:

-- **Connection credentials and AI API keys are stored unencrypted** on your machine — in the app's local SQLite store (`store.db` in your OS app-data directory) and, for AI keys, in the WebView's `localStorage`.
-At-rest encryption / OS-keychain storage is planned but **not yet implemented**.
+- **Connection credentials and AI API keys are stored unencrypted** on your machine, in the app's local SQLite store (`store.db` in your OS app-data directory) and, for AI keys, in the WebView's `localStorage`.
+At-rest encryption and OS-keychain storage are planned but **not yet implemented**.
 - The AI assistant can read your schema without prompting, but **all queries it executes require explicit approval** in the chat panel.
+- CLI AI providers run against the agent you logged in yourself; Table Relay never reads, stores, or transmits those credentials and adds no free access, usage is billed under your own account.
-- Don't use this build to hold credentials for sensitive production systems until at-rest protection lands.
+- Do not use this build to hold credentials for sensitive production systems until at-rest protection lands.

 Do not commit `.env` files or any file containing real keys; the repo's `.gitignore` excludes `*.env`, but verify before pushing.